-Oracle President Mark Hurd's message about the human capital management (HCM) software market at the vendor's first-ever HCM World conference this week in Las Vegas was
+Oracle President Mark Hurd's message about the human capital management (HCM) software market at the vendor's first-ever HCM World conference this week in Las Vegas was not subtle.

 "We want to make sure the market knows Oracle is serious about HCM, serious about HR and serious about leading this space," Hurd said in a keynote speech.